yaobinwen/learn-linux-kernel/jammy/README.md

 - 1). `cd ~/yaobin/code/linux-lab`.
 - 2). `vagrant up` to start up the VM `ywen-linux-lab`.
 (See `Linux-Lab` for more details.)
 - 3). `vagrant ssh` to log into the VM.
 - 4). `cd /lab/learn-linux-kernel/jammy`: This is where I've been building the kernel code.
+You can run the build command to build the code.
+See the section "Build verbosity" for the build command.
 - 5). `cd /lab/ubuntu-kernel-jammy`: This is the folder I built successfully before so it can be used as a reference.

 ## Build verbosity